 The Group's sustainability strategy is represented at Board level, and is overseen by the Governance and Sustainability Committee which was created in 2020.
-The Committee is responsible for setting, reviewing, approving and overseeing the Company's Sustainability and Impact and their sustainability champions.
+The Committee is responsible for setting, reviewing, approving and overseeing the Company's Sustainability and Impact Policy, and for managing environmental, and their sustainability champions.
 Through the implementation of our sustainability strategy and the creation of valuable partnerships, our sustainability champions worldwide enable us to operate sustainably and create positive economic and societal impacts wherever we work.